 If you choose a non-network hospital, you will have to pay the hospital bill upfront and then get it reimbursed by the insurance company.
 Generally, the bill can be reimbursed within 30 days of discharge.

 Many a time, the policyholder, holding a cashless policy, prefers treatment at a good hospital which can be expensive as he doesn’t have to shell out money from his pockets.
 The insurer assesses the treatments charges and if it seems to be on a higher side, they tend to increase the premium.

 The policyholder carries the health card with himself at the time of admission.
 Once the hospital receives the health care of the patient, it gets the pre-authorization form filled in and faxes it to the TPA (i.e. the third party administrator).
 The hospital informs about the treatment required for the patient and the estimated cost of the treatment.
 In return, the TPA provides approval of the estimated cost to the hospital.

 In case of planned hospitalization, you can select the network hospital in which you want to avail treatment, fill in the pre-authorization form and send it to the TPA at least 4 days before the planned surgery or treatment.
 The TPA will then approve it or reject it if the policy does not cover the illness.
 In case of emergency, the TPA approves the pre-authorization form in a maximum of 6 hours.

-Time consuming discharge process
+Time-consuming discharge process

-Discharge process in case of cashless facility takes more time as compared to reimbursement policy.
+Discharge process in case of the cashless facility takes more time as compared to reimbursement policy.
 This is because the TPA approves the bill amount after thorough checking of all bills related to hospitalization submitted to them.